-We understand that there is a lot of uncertainty around the recent proposal to declare the area off the coast of the Illawarra as an Offshore Electricity Infrastructure Zone and the benefits and impacts this will have on a local, regional, and national level.
+We understand that there is a lot of uncertainty around the recent declaration of the area off the coast of the Illawarra as an Offshore Electricity Infrastructure Zone and the benefits and impacts this will have on a local, regional, and national level.
 The following FAQ guide seeks to provide information drawing from international literature and our own research.
-Our FAQ website be regularly updated as new information comes to hand.
+This will be updated as new information comes to hand.

-Sources are available on the website (via this QR code) or this link uow.edu.au/ancors/ blue-energy-futures-lab/frequently-asked-questions
+Sources are available on the website (via the QR code) or by using this link uow.edu.au/ancors/blue-energy-futures-lab/ frequently-asked-questions